Bottom of the World (Defiance): Plot

 Irisa finds Tommy (Dewshane Williams) and asks his help to get the terrasphere by telling him that the thing that is inside her is now killing her and she needs the terrasphere to save herself.
 Tommy believes her and steals the terrasphere for her.
-Stahma meets Datak (Tony Curran) and informs him about Deirdre being a problem to the family, asking him to take care of her.
-When Datak refuses to take the money Stahma offers him, and instead asks her as the price to return home, Stahma says she will take care of Deirdre herself.
+Stahma meets Datak (Tony Curran) and informs him about Deirdre being a problem for the family, asking him to take care of her.
+Datak refuses to take the money Stahma offers him and instead asks her to consider it as the price for him to return home.
+Stahma says she will take care of Deirdre herself.

 Rafe asks Quentin's (Justin Rain) help to hide the weapons he has, because if Nolan finds out about them, he will believe that he was behind the explosion.
 When Rafe sees that one of the weapons is missing, he realizes that Quentin was the one behind it.
-Quentin explains that he did it under the orders of the Votanis Collective so he can get his mother back, and hits Rafe.
-Nolan gets there a little bit later and Quentin claims that his father confessed to him that he was the one who put the bomb in the mines to kill the Ambassador.
-When Rafe asked his help to hide the weapons and Quentin refused, Rafe became physical.
-Nolan does not believe Quentin's story and asks Rafe to tell him the truth but Rafe takes the blame to protect his son, and Nolan arrests him.
+Quentin explains that he did it under the orders of the Votanis Collective so he can get his mother back and then hits Rafe.
+Nolan arrives a little bit later and Quentin claims that his father confessed to him that he was the one who put the bomb in the mines to kill the Ambassador and when Rafe asked his help to hide the weapons and Quentin refused, Rafe became physical.
+Nolan does not believe Quentin's story and asks Rafe to tell him the truth but Rafe takes the blame to protect his son and Nolan arrests him.

-After the death of the Ambassador, the Votanis Collective release Pilar (Linda Hamilton), Quentin's mother, who is happy to be back, and they will finally be a family again with Rafe and her children.
-Quentin tells her that Rafe will not be with them since he framed him for the Ambassador's death, something that Pilar does not like and tells him that what he did was stupid.
+After the death of the Ambassador, the Votanis Collective release Pilar (Linda Hamilton), Quentin's mother, who is happy to be back, and hopes they will finally be a family again with Rafe and her children.
+Quentin tells her that Rafe will not be with them since he framed his father for the Ambassador's death, something that Pilar does not like and she tells him that what he did was stupid.

 The episode ends with Tommy bringing the terrasphere to Irisa and Irisa makes him part of her mission by "saving" him.
 She then proceeds to make the ritual for the Arkrise by using the terrasphere.